 ARTICLE 3: RULES AND PROCEDURES

 The Senate shall adopt its own rules and procedures.
-The Senate is free to adopt its own internal rules and procedures (i.e., Senate by-laws) except as explicitly stipulated in the University of Oregon Constitution Section 8.1.
+The Senate is free to adopt its own internal rules and procedures (i.e., Senate bylaws) except as explicitly stipulated in the University of Oregon Constitution Section 8.1.
 These exceptions are noted throughout this document.

 The Senate shall follow Robert’s Rules of Order Newly Revised.
 The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern the University Senate in all cases to which they are applicable and in which they are consistent with these bylaws, the University of Oregon Constitution, and any special rules of order the University Senate may adopt.
 Senate rules must also adhere to all local, state and national laws.